-Senior dietitian at the Bon Secours Hospital in Cork, Ireland, focusing on medical and surgical oncology and bariatric surgery
+Diarmuid is a senior dietitian at the Bon Secours Hospital in Cork, Ireland, focusing on medical and surgical oncology and bariatric surgery.

 My work involves helping people and their loved ones through their cancer and/or weight management journeys.